artofnosql/wabato-robot/README.md

 ## Move your head!

 A `NEMA 17` stepper motor is used to move the head of the robot.
 The motor is controlled by using a `A4588` driver unit and an `Arduino Uno`.

+> BTW: All the development happens on a Raspberri 400.

 A good tutorial about the basic hardware setup can be found here: https://starthardware.org/arduino-a4988-nema17/.

 <img src="https://github.com/artofnosql/wabato-robot/blob/main/img/arduino-a4988-nema17.png?raw=true" width="500px"/>

-BTW: All the development happens on a Raspberri 400.